Göbekli Tepe: Research history

-The archaeological site was first noted in a survey conducted by Istanbul University and the University of Chicago in 1963.
-American archaeologist Peter Benedict identified the stone tools collected from the surface of site as characteristic of the Aceramic Neolithic, but apparently mistook the upper parts of the T-shaped pillars for grave markers.
+The archaeological site was first noted in 1963 as part of an archaeological survey directed by Halet Çambel of Istanbul University and Robert John Braidwood of the University of Chicago.
+American archaeologist Peter Benedict identified the stone tools collected from the surface of the site as characteristic of the Aceramic Neolithic, but mistook the upper parts of the T-shaped pillars for grave markers.
 The hill had long been under agricultural cultivation, and generations of local inhabitants had frequently moved rocks and placed them in clearance piles, which may have disturbed the upper layers of the site.
 At some point, attempts had been made to break up some of the pillars, presumably by farmers who mistook them for ordinary large rocks.

 In October 1994, German archaeologist Klaus Schmidt, who had previously been working at Nevalı Çori, was looking for evidence of similar sites in the area and decided to re-examine the location described by the Chicago researchers in 1963.
-Asking in nearby villages about hills with flint, he was guided to Göbekli Tepe by Mahmut and İbrahim Yıldız, the farmers who owned the land the site was situated on.
-Mahmut Yıldız and his father had previously discovered finds while ploughing there, which they reported to the local museum.
-Having found similar structures at Nevalı Çori, Schmidt recognized the possibility that the stone slabs were not grave markers as supposed by Benedict, but the tops of prehistoric megaliths.
-He began excavations the following year and soon unearthed the first of the huge T-shaped pillars.
-Ultimately he found only three tombs on the eastmost hill-group, which were a pilgrimage destination.
+Asking in nearby villages about hills with flint, he was guided to Göbekli Tepe by Mahmut Yıldız, whose family owned the land the site was situated on.
+The Yıldız family had previously discovered finds while ploughing there, which they reported to the local museum.
+Having found similar structures at Nevalı Çori, Schmidt recognised the possibility that the stone slabs were not grave markers as supposed by Benedict, but the tops of prehistoric megaliths.
+He began excavations the following year and soon unearthed the first of the enormous T-shaped pillars.
+Ultimately, he found only three tombs on the eastmost hill group, a pilgrimage destination.
 Yıldız went on to work on the excavations and serve as the site's guard.

-Schmidt continued to direct excavations at the site on behalf of the Şanlıurfa Museum and the German Archaeological Institute (DAI) until his death in 2014.
+Schmidt continued to direct excavations at the site on behalf of the Şanlıurfa Museum and the German Archaeological Institute (DAI) until he died in 2014.
 Since then, the DAI's research at the site has been coordinated by Lee Clare.
 As of 2021, work on the site is conducted jointly by Istanbul University, the Şanlıurfa Museum, and the DAI, under the overall direction of Necmi Karul.
 Recent excavations have been more limited than Schmidt's, focusing on detailed documentation and conservation of the areas already exposed.